google/seqio/README.md

 features are converted to model features.
 Since these feature converters are already implemented, it is straightforward to use them by providing the class as a `feature_converter` argument of the `seqio.get_dataset` function.
-The following sections will show the example usage of `seqio.get_dataset`.
+The following sections show example usage of `seqio.get_dataset`.

 ##### Encoder-decoder architecture: `seqio.EncDecFeatureConverter`
 This is the architecture of the original Transformer paper.
 For the